rstan-dev/pp4-yoomoov/README.md

   12. Add additional unit tests to cover the entire project - increases project robustness.
   13. Address the naive datetime warnings displayed on the unittests - allows for international use.
   14. Create separate apps for bookings, feedback and vans - for separation of concerns and improved organisation.
+  15. Optimise images to address Light House Performance report.
+  16. Improve email templates for notification emails, and improve the email sending program.

 ## DEPLOYMENT
 I deployed the site right from project inception using this helpful [Code Institute Django Deployment Guide](https://docs.google.com/document/d/1g6xnseQfzFNZdp_gx_YOXkxcMMgZaQh7R3oyTFcOM_w/edit?usp=sharing).